 .

 3D Animation Homework Assignments

 Some homework assignments from 2019-2020.
 The first one is someone else's 3D model/rig that I used for a walking animation exercise.
 The rest I modeled, rigged, textured, and animated myself.
-(The third one with the egg is unfinished, unfortunately, but I still added it in anyway).Programs used: ZBrush, Maya, Arnold, Substance Painter, Photoshop, Premiere Pro, NukeThe entire 3D animation creation process (modeling, rigging, animating, etc) is fun, but I really missed the drawing process.
+(The third one with the egg is an unfinished project, unfortunately, but I still added it here anyway).Programs used: ZBrush, Maya, Arnold, Substance Painter, Photoshop, Premiere Pro, NukeI had a lot of fun learning the 3D animation creation process (modeling, rigging, animating, etc), but I also really missed the drawing/painting process.
 This was when I began to question my career choice.

+.